-Moody's affirmed the A2 insurance financial strength rating with a stable outlook on 17 April 2015.
-The stable outlook reflects Moody's expectation that the group will sustain its recent financial performance and that its ongoing investment and change initiatives will stimulate modest growth and further reduce expenses.
+The outlook is stable reflecting Moody's expectation that the group will sustain its recent financial performance and that its on-going investment and change initiatives will stimulate modest growth and further reduce expenses.
 However, tough trading conditions in the UK personal lines general insurance market are expected to remain a constraint in this regard.